skuep/AIOC/README.md

 # AIOC
-This is the Ham Radio *All-in-one-Cable*
+This is the Ham Radio *All-in-one-Cable*.
+This is a work-in-progress project.

 ![AIOC with Wouxun and Direwolf](doc/images/k1-aioc-wouxun.jpg?raw=true "AIOC with Wouxun and Direwolf")